Off-World-Live-Collaborative/docs.offworld.live/livestreaming-camera-pro/README.md

 *   This enables you to pause rendering on the camera which is useful for saving GPU power when using live-editing.
-*   This allows you to stream a static/ paused image if ‘Pause rendering’ is selected in the Cinecam details panel and ‘Active’ is selected in the SPOUT sender manager for that Cinecam.
+*   This allows you to stream a static/ paused image if `Pause rendering` is selected in the Cinecam details panel and `Active` is selected in the SPOUT sender manager for that Cinecam.

 Use Show Only List/ Show Only Actors: